Office of Civil Rights Compliance Visits

 - State Board staff recommendation

 - enrollment and completion data for:

 Non-discrimination statements are to be used when the publication includes the college logo/college name and is picked up or viewed by the public.
 A non-discrimination statement would not be required on internal documents, such as an add/drop form.
 However, application forms do need a non-discrimination statement.

-The following is an example of the full version of the non-discrimination statement that must be published in college’s catalog and class schedules, student/staff handbooks and on college website.
+The PIO Resource Manual's example of a continuous the non-discrimination statement must be published in college’s catalog and class schedules, student/staff handbooks and on college website.
 These do not excuse a college from following any additional state regulations.

 Be consistent across campus.
 If you have multiple versions of a non-discrimination statement, determine which one is the official one that has been adopted by the college.